mcagriardic/imdb-postgres-db/readme.md

 Let our quest for mastery of SQL and the mystical arts of efficient data manipulation commence!

+# How to run?
+Just `docker-compose up &`.
+Everything is handled automatically.

 # The IMDb Dataset: A Treasure Trove of Movie Data

 Fellow data enthusiasts, gather 'round!
 We've acquired a gem in the world of datasets - the renowned IMDb database.
 This valuable resource was sourced from https://developer.imdb.com/non-commercial-datasets/ and downloaded to our local environment in August 2024.